gryf/vimwiki2html/README.rst

   - ``%toc`` - This is additional placeholder, which doesn't exists in VimWiki and will be replaced with table of contents in similar way how ``VimwikiTOC`` operates but it will be generated during html conversion, which makes the ToC always up to date.
+There is also a config option to specify which header up to toplevel toc should ignore.

   - Template placeholders